simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 1 - Scoping Groups/Lesson 1 - Scoping Groups.md

 ### Scoping Groups - Exercise 1 - Creating a Static Computer Group

-In this exercise you will create a Static Computer Group using the resouce mentioned above.
+In this exercise you will create a Static Computer Group using the resource mentioned above.
 This exercise requires that you have device records in your Jamf Pro instance so that you can use the Device ID's.

 Follow these steps: